 Composite products where less than half their content is processed milk product are also subject to these requirements except where the conditions in Article 6 of Decision 2007/275/EC are met.

-Composite products referred to above are subject to veterinary checks at EU Border Inspection Posts (BIPs).
+Composite products referred to above are subject to veterinary checks at EU Border Control Posts (BCPs).

 Products not subject to checks

 Annex II of Decision 2007/275/EC lists some composite products and foodstuffs which are not subject to veterinary checks and these are

 - confectionery (including sweets) and chocolate, containing less than 50 % of processed dairy and egg products

 - pasta and noodles not mixed or filled with processed meat product; containing less than 50% of processed dairy and egg products